elasticquent/Elasticquent/readme.md

 Elasticquent makes working with [Elasticsearch](http://www.elasticsearch.org/) and [Eloquent](http://laravel.com/docs/eloquent) models easier by mapping them to Elasticsearch types.
 You can use the default settings or define how Elasticsearch should index and search your Eloquent models right in the model.

 Elasticquent uses the [official Elasticsearch PHP API](https://github.com/elasticsearch/elasticsearch-php).
-To get started, you should have a basic knowledge of how ElasticSearch works (indexes, types, mappings, etc).
+To get started, you should have a basic knowledge of how Elasticsearch works (indexes, types, mappings, etc).
 This is meant for use with Elasticsearch 1.x.

 ## Overview